 8. Playdough Nature Prints

-Similar to crayon rubbings, you can also use clay or playdough to make prints of leaves, bark or unearthed fossils.
-Afterwards, you can let them dry and make jewelry and other crafts from their prints.
+Similar to crayon rubbings, you can also use clay or playdough to make prints of leaves, bark, or unearthed fossils.
+Afterward, you can let them dry and make jewelry and other crafts from their prints.
+Make sure not to leave any of your clay behind as it can be harmful to animals.

 10. Flora/Fauna Sighting